StefanVeleski/Personal-website/content/talk/mimicking/index.md

 url_slides: ""
 url_video: ""
 ---
 Presentation slides available upon request!
-This paper was revised, expanded, and submitted as a journal article to Aigne, the postgraduate journal of the College of Arts, Celtic Studies and Social Sciences at University College Cork.
-It was published in its 8th, 2020 issue, available in its entirety here.
+This paper was revised, expanded, and submitted as a [journal article](https://stefanveleski.com/publication/aigne-article/) to Aigne, the postgraduate journal of the College of Arts, Celtic Studies and Social Sciences at University College Cork.
+It was published in its 8th, 2020 issue, available [here](http://aigne.ucc.ie/index.php/aigne/issue/view/173/showToc).